MolQL/molql/README.md

     * [MolQL Lisp](src/transpilers/molql-lisp) A LISP dialect that defines aliases to the somewhat verbose MolQL functions.
     * [PyMol](src/transpilers/pymol)
     * [Jmol](src/transpilers/jmol)
-* ["Test-app"](src/test-app) An application that showcases the language.
-Ability to execute any query on any PDB entry and export the result as mmCIF + show it in context in [LiteMol](https://github.com/dsehnal/LiteMol).
+* [MolQL Explorer](src/molql-explorer) An application that showcases the language.
+Ability to execute any query on any PDB entry and export the result as mmCIF + show it in context of the whole structure using [LiteMol](https://github.com/dsehnal/LiteMol).

 ## Building & Running